 The way brain and spinal cord tumors are diagnosed and treated can vary greatly by individual.
 If your child has a brain or spinal cord tumor, please see your Doernbecher care providers for details specific to your child.

-tumors in infants, children and teens.
+These are common symptoms of brain and spinal cord tumors in infants, children and teens.
 It’s important to note that specific symptoms, their severity and whether they develop suddenly or gradually depend on many factors.

 In addition, some brain tumors cause no symptoms and are discovered only after a scan for an unrelated condition.
 Many other conditions can also cause these symptoms.
 Consult your child’s doctor if your child has one or more of these.